Lumiazaine/PS2-SMB/README.md

 # PS2-SMB

-This is a simple script that will configure a samba server with the folders to simply add our game backups and forget about configuring the server part
+This is a simple script that will configure a samba server with the folders to simply add our game backups and forget about configuring the server part (WIP)

 # Why this project?